Skip to content

 Expert Tip: If your baby isn’t getting a long stretch of sleep in the night, don’t be alarmed.
 There are 3 reasons you might not be seeing this longer stretch: your baby simply isn’t developmentally ready, you need help with your sleep strategies, or your baby needs more practice.
 If you’re not sure where to begin with your sleep strategies, please know that I can help: my First Five Months Bundle will walk you step-by-step through a no-cry approach to laying a solid sleep foundation with your newborn.

-If you’re thinking about weaning night feedings (or if you’ve decided it’s best to maintain a feeding in the night) for your baby, I can help.
-The 5–24 Month Collection will help you create a gentle and gradual approach to weaning night feedings and reaching your sleep goals.
+If you’re thinking about weaning night feedings (or if you’ve decided it’s best to maintain a feeding in the night), I can help.
+The 5–24 Month Collection will help you create a gentle and gradual approach to weaning night feedings and reaching your sleep goals

-Should I wake my baby to change their diaper?
+Should I wake my baby to change their diaper?anchor

 Not usually.
 But if your baby is suffering from a severe diaper rash or another skin issue in their diaper area, you will most likely need to wake them to change their diaper overnight.
 If your baby wakes in the night for a feeding (or any other reason) and their diaper is soaked or soiled, that’s the perfect time to change them.
 Check out my tips for nighttime diaper changes.